Amechi101/concepteur-market-app/Project Specifications.md

 Non-Critical user feature list
 ----------------------------
-**This information will be manily located on the homepage**
+**This information will be mainly located in the information area**
 - About Us
-- Terms
+- Terms & Conditions
 - Privacy Policy
-- Conditions
 - Contact Us
 - Designer Stories (Videos)
 - Social Media Links